Smíchov Synagogue

-The Smíchov Synagogue is the only functionalist synagogue in Prague; it was reconstructed to this style in 1931.
+The Smíchov Synagogue (Smíchovská synagoga) is a former Reform Jewish congregation and synagogue, located at Stroupežnického 32, Smíchov, in Prague, in the Czech Republic.
+Completed in 1863, the former synagogue was remodelled in 1931 in the Functionalist style.
 After the World War II, the building was used for secular purposes because the Smíchov Jewish community ceased to exist in the Shoah.
-In the present, the building is used for an archive of the Jewish Museum in Prague.
+Since 1998, the building has been used as an archive of the Jewish Museum in Prague.

+In 1990, the building was listed as a National Cultural Monument of the Czech Republic.

 Former appearance

 The first synagogue of the Smíchov Jewish community was in ruins and dangerous for its visitors after only three years of use.
 The Jewish Community, indebted since the original building project and totally unprepared for another expense, gained financial means to replace the ruin with a new synagogue from Franz Ringhoffer II, Smíchov mayor, businessman (founder of the important Smíchov railway car factory) and surprisingly enough, a gentile.

 The building was finished on 30 August 1863.
 Its outside was built in Romanesque Revival style while the inner space was formed in Moorish Revival style.
 The Smíchov Jewish Community belonged to reform rite; therefore there was a pump organ in the synagogue, yet later it was replaced by more representative organ.
 Capacity of the synagogue was more than 180 seats for men and about 140 seats for women.
 As for size, the synagogue was much smaller than synagogues in traditional areas of Jewish settlement – for instance, the Spanish Synagogue in Josefov, former Prague Jewish ghetto, has about 800 seats and seats of the Smíchov Synagogue would fill only the women section of this synagogue.
 The reason is plain enough – development of Jewish community in Smíchov was tightly interconnected with a boom of industry in Smíchov in the 19th century.

 In 1897, the central government of the Austrian-Hungarian Empire failed to enforce a law that would guarantee equal rights to Czech- and German-speaking people.
 This unwelcome result caused riots in numerous Czech towns and cities including Prague and its vicinity.
 The violence was aimed against the considerable German population of the Czech lands and also against Jews who were considered pro-German at large.
 Before the rampages were suppressed, also by the aid of martial law, the Smíchov synagogue had been severely damaged.
-The situation was apparently so grave that also The New York Times informed about it.
+The situation was apparently so grave that also The New York Times reported it.